vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - get a snapshot;
 - export a collection or all collections.

+Mutation calls return after changing the session.
+Callers request a snapshot explicitly when they need to publish or inspect the resulting state, which lets a batch of mutations produce one snapshot rather than one full copy per operation.

 ### 12.1 Registries are sealed before use

 The session seals the format and dialect registries before adding, scanning, removing, or exporting.
 This prevents the meaning of already-scanned assets from changing halfway through a session because a new format or dialect was added late.